ammitra/XHYbbWW/README.md

 python XHYbbWW_selection.py -s [setname] -y [year] [-v variation]
 ```

 Where the variation flag `-v` may be omitted if there is no desired variation to be made.

-Until I figure out how best to offload this to Condor to be done in parallel, if you want to perform the selection with all variations (including none), just run `python perform_selection.py`.
 This script:

 * Performs selection on all data (except DataB1, whose `Events` TTree is broken so it's skipped) and QCD with NO variations.
 QCD is just used for validation, so there's no need to run any JMS, JMR, JES, JER variations.
 * Performs selection on all signal and ttbar with all variations (including no variations)

-**----------------- WORK IN PROGRESS -----------------**

 Since there are many setnames, years, and variations, this is best done in parallel using Condor.
 To aid in this, the script `condor/selection_args.py` generates a .txt file with all possible setname, year, and variation combinations.
 Then run